williamputraintan/Brainfolio/README.md

 5. User Stories and personas
 6. Whodobefeel and motivational model
 7. UML Diagram
+9. System Architecture
-8. Change Log: Sprint Retrospective
+10. Change Log: Sprint Retrospective

 ## Things we think we did well
 **Adopting TypeScript for the backend** - Catching compile time errors helped in saving time during deployment and improved the overall developer experience